 5 Find the right neighborhood

 Unless you’ve lived in New Orleans your entire life, you likely don’t know what neighborhoods are best suited to how you live.
-We can help you get started with our free neighborhood quiz that matches your budget and lifestyle to different areas of the city.
+We can help you get started by helping you match your budget and lifestyle to different areas of the city.
 You might be surprised at your options!

 6 Find the right house